RAF Hooton Park: Second World War

 In 1935, Martin Hearn, an ex-pilot and -ground engineer and who had previously worked for Alan Cobham's Flying Circus as a wing walker and aerial trapeze artist, created Martin Hearn Ltd., employing a few mechanics to service the aircraft using the aerodrome.
-In 1936 No. 610 (County of Chester) Squadron Auxiliary Air Force was formed at Hooton Park.
+In 1936, No. 610 (County of Chester) Squadron Auxiliary Air Force was formed at Hooton Park.
 Most of the pilots took private flying lessons to qualify.
 One person said, "Never have I seen so many Rolls-Royce cars in one spot at the same time" – an indication of the pilots' typical social status.
 The unit was initially a bomber squadron equipped with Hawker Hind and Hawker Hart bombers and Avro Tutor trainers.

 In 1939, the squadron took charge of a number of Fairey Battles, then a flight of Hawker Hurricanes that were quickly replaced by Supermarine Spitfire I's.
-At the outbreak of the Second World War on 3 September 1939 the Squadron was mobilised and sent to RAF Wittering.
+At the outbreak of the Second World War on 3 September 1939, the Squadron was mobilised and sent to RAF Wittering.
 610 later moved to RAF Biggin Hill, where it took part in the Battle of Britain, becoming one of the most successful fighter squadrons to take part in that action.
 By the end of the war 610 Squadron had destroyed 132 enemy aircraft and 50 flying bombs.
 One of its pilots (Sgt.
 Ray Hamlyn) accounted for five enemy aircraft in one day.
-In February 1945, another 610 pilot (F/Lt Tony Gaze) flying a Spitfire XIV destroyed a Messerschmitt 262 jet fighter-bomber over Germany.
+In February 1945, another 610 pilot (F/Lt Tony Gaze) flying a Spitfire XIV destroyed a Messerschmitt Me 262 jet fighter-bomber over Germany.